siyuyue/simes/README.md

 simes
 =====

-A simulator for hybrid electrical energy storage systems
+A simulator for hybrid electrical energy storage systems.